Common Internship Interview Questions and How to Answer Them

 2. What are your strengths?

-Try your best to stay away from cliché answers that the interviewer has likely heard a million times already.
-Think outside the box to experiences where your unique abilities helped a situation in ways another person’s could not.
+Choose strengths that are directly related to the job and demonstrate your ability to settle into the job faster and perform better than anyone else.
+Try your best to stay away from cliché answers that the interviewer has likely heard a million times.
+Instead, think outside the box to experiences where your unique abilities improved a situation.

 3. What are your weaknesses?

-Again: stay away from clichés.
-Perfectionism is not a weakness.
+The others side to the “strengths” coin, this question is popular among interviewers and feared among candidates.
+Again: back up your responses with evidence and stay away from clichés.
+Perfectionism is not a weakness, nor is working too hard.
 The interviewer knows you’re human and wants an accurate picture of you.

 4. How would your boss/friends/co-workers describe you?